582Multimedia/motion-graphics/assignments-a2025.md

 ---

-# LIA Assignment: Movie or TV Show Title Sequence
+# LIA Project 3: Movie or TV Show Title Sequence

 ## Overview
 This two-part project invites you to design and animate a title sequence for a movie or television show.
 You will explore visual storytelling, pacing, typography, and motion design to create an engaging and professional opening.
 You may use a real or fictional film/show, and you are encouraged to develop a strong mood or concept that aligns with the genre and tone of your chosen piece.